Job Type

 - Basic knowledge and experience of solid-state lasers

-- Experience in developing pulsed solid-state laser devices
+- Experience developing pulsed solid-state laser devices

 - Experience in the space industry